 LEAP Spiral now works with HUTAN and WLT to protect a continuous habitat for Orang-utans and other wildlife, by creating corridors to connect one reserve area with another.
 The forests of Malaysian Borneo are severely threatened by the Oil Palm industry.

 - Organising a campaign project for green issues in Borneo, called Green SURF (Sabah Unite to Repower the Future).
 Success stories include preventing a coal power station being built in the area;

 - Engaging with communities to allow them to sustainably manage the land and its resources through a project called MESCOT (Model for Environmentally Sustainable Community Tourism);

-- Reforesting degraded habitat so it is able to support both wildlife and local communities;
+- Reforesting degraded habitat so it can support both wildlife and local communities;

 - Developing Ecosystem Services projects to protect natural resources;

-- Specific species conservation projects for the Bornean Orang-utan, Sumatran rhino and Malayan Sun bear.
+- Running specific species conservation projects for the Bornean Orang-utan, Sumatran rhino and Malayan Sun bear.

 Executive Director: Cynthia Ong